Alluxio/alluxio/docs/en/operation/Web-Interface.md

 can be viewed by visiting [localhost:19999](http://localhost:19999).

 When the cluster is running with High Availability, by default the standby masters do not serve the Web UI.
-From Alluxio 2.8 on, users can use `alluxio.standby.master.web.enabled=true` to enable the Web UI on the standby masters too.
+Set `alluxio.standby.master.web.enabled=true` to have the standby masters also serve the Web UI.

 The Alluxio master web interface contains several different pages, described below.